python/cpython/Doc/distutils/sourcedist.rst

 #. include all Python source files in the :file:`distutils` and
-   :file:`distutils/command` subdirectories (because packages corresponding to those two directories were mentioned in the :option:`packages` option in the setup script---see section :ref:`setup-script`)
+   :file:`distutils/command` subdirectories (because packages corresponding to those two directories were mentioned in the ``packages`` option in the setup script---see section :ref:`setup-script`)

 #. include :file:`README.txt`, :file:`setup.py`, and :file:`setup.cfg` (standard